 The establishment of Regional Forestry Hubs is a strategic measure to grow and optimise Australia’s forest industries in key geographic areas into the future.
 The Australian Forest Products Association (AFPA) has identified 11 geographic locations nationally which are now at various stages ‘Hub’ status.

-The Federal Government has to date provided funding for Hubs in:
+The Federal Government has funded 11 Hubs in:

 - South West WA